babazaroni/RoboND-Kinematics-Project/writeup_template.md

 ![alt text][image4]

+Below is a hand drawn diagram listing the locations of the constants a and d constants.
+The a's are the displacement of the next joint from the previous joint along the x axis.
+The d constant is the displacement of the next joint from the prevous joint along the z axis.

+![alt text][image6]

 Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)
 --- | --- | --- | --- | ---